 Included in the appeal form, the applicant provided a thorough response to the issues discussed at the Planning and Design Commission.
-The applicant's appeal form can be found in Attachment 13.
+The applicant's appeal form can be found in Attachment 12.

-Public/Neighborhood Outreach and Comments: As part of the application review process, the proposal was routed to Walk Sacramento, Sacramento Area Bicycle Advocates, Preservation Sacramento, North Sacramento Chamber of Commerce, Del Paso Boulevard Partnership, Twin Rivers South Community Council, Woodlake Neighborhood Association, and Woodlake Neighbors Creating Transparency.
+Public/Neighborhood Outreach and Comments: As part of the application review process, the proposal was routed to Walk Sacramento, Sacramento Area Bicycle Advocates, Preservation Sacramento, North Sacramento Chamber of Commerce, Del Paso Boulevard Partnership, Twin Rivers South Community Council, Woodlake Neighborhood Association, and Woodlake Neighbors

+Creating Transparency.
 The Woodlake Neighborhood Association provided a comment letter stating that the subject site could be better served with a higher employment generating use instead of the proposed mini-storage facility.
-Community comments for this project are included in Attachment 12.
+Similar letters of opposition were received from the North Sacramento Land Company and North Sacramento Chamber of Commerce.
+All community comments for this project are included in Attachment 11.